DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 ## What it can't do <a name="cant-do"></a> ##

-- import remote records as DSpace items
+- import remote records directly as DSpace items

 # Implementation of an import source <a name="Example-implementation"></a> #